INNOVATIVE WOMEN'S BACK PAIN SHOES WORK WONDERS TO ALLEVIATE BACK PAIN

 What causes it?
 The most common causes of back pain are strain and structural problems.
 Strain is usually due to lifting heavy objects or lifting them improperly, sudden, awkward or jerky movements, sports injuries, or over activity.
 Structural problems include anything from injuries to problems with the disks (the areas of tissue that cushion the space between the vertebrae), abnormalities of the skeleton, such as scoliosis, and loss of bone density.
 An oft overlooked cause of back pain is foot problems.
 Foot problems, such as over pronation, when the feet roll too far inward toward the arch of the foot, and hyper supination, where the feet are rolled outward, can lead to hip and back problems.

 How is it prevented and treated?
 Standard prevention measures include following proper technique for lifting heavy objects, or avoiding lifting heavy objects altogether, improving posture, and strengthening core muscles.
-Other Treatment measures include pain-relief medication and wearing specially designed back pain shoes for women with orthopedic insoles that decrease over pronation and improve body posture.
-The best women’s shoes for back pain should also have ergonomic soles that provide excellent cushioning, which works to minimize impacts on the lower back.
+Other treatment measures include pain-relief medication and wearing specially designed back pain shoes for men with orthopedic insoles that decrease over pronation and improve body posture.
+The best men’s shoes for back pain should also have ergonomic soles that provide excellent cushioning, which works to minimize impacts on the lower back.
 People with back pain should also avoid wearing worn-out shoes, high-heeled shoes and shoes that are too tight or too wide, as they can aggravate foot pain and cause gait compensation.